negativetwelve/project-1/readme.md

 Let's go ahead and write a migration to add this column to the User model.
 Hashing the password makes it so that a hacker cannot sign in to a user's account if they managed to steal a copy of the database.

+As always, don't forget to run `rake db:migrate` after adding your migration.

 To encrypt our passwords, we're going to need to add a gem `bcrypt-ruby`.
 Let's add that to our `Gemfile` by adding the line: